exasol/elasticsearch-virtual-schema/doc/dialects/elasticsearch_sql_user_guide.md

-# ElasticSearchSQL Dialect User Guide
+# ElasticsearchSQL Dialect User Guide

-The ElasticSearchSQL dialect guide can be found at (https://github.com/exasol/elasticsearch-virtual-schema/blob/main/doc/user_guide/elasticsearch_sql_user_guide.md).
+The ElasticsearchSQL dialect guide can be found in the [ElasticsearchSQL user guide](../user_guide/elasticsearch_sql_user_guide.md).